A from-scratch web framework in Odin

 Loom — the templating engine

 At the well of Urðr the Norns weave the threads of fate; so here a template is the warp already strung on the loom, and weave runs the weft of your data through it to produce the finished cloth — HTML.
-The dialect is Jinja's, pared to its load-bearing parts: output an expression, pipe it through filters, branch with if, and iterate with for.
+The dialect is Jinja's: output an expression, pipe it through filters, branch with if, iterate with for, and compose with extends / block / include.
+Parsed templates are cached by path + mtime.

 <!-- A template: the warp strung on the loom -->